syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 platform: File-formats
 control: XlsIO
 documentation: UG
+keywords: c#, vb.net, excel, read excel, extract data, data from excel, syncfusion, xlsio, excel worksheet, data from sheet
 ---

 # Working with Excel Worksheet

-A Workbook contains a collection of worksheets where the actual contents resides and IWorksheet instance represents a worksheet.
-With XlsIO, You can add and manipulate worksheets.
+A Workbook contains a collection of worksheets where the actual contents resides.
+It is possible to add and manipulate worksheets and [IWorksheet](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html) instance represents an Excel worksheet.

 ## Create a Worksheet

-You can add a new worksheet into the Workbook through Create method of IWorkbook interface.
-You can also specify the required number of worksheets, if not specified, XlsIO will create three worksheets by default.
+A new worksheet can be added into the workbook through [Create](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheets.html#Syncfusion_XlsIO_IWorksheets_Create) method of [IWorksheets](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheets.html) interface.
+It is also possible to specify the required number of worksheets and if not specified, XlsIO creates three worksheets by default.

 The following code snippet shows how to create worksheets within a workbook.